 Dravid was never called gifted or talented or all those adjectives that used to describe those to whom things come easily, players like Sehwag or Rohit Sharma.
 These guys very rarely reach the top and stay there for a long time.
 Dravid was I think rightly called The Wall — built brick by brick with patience and effort.

-If you look at the biggest achievers, the players who top the record books, it will usually be players who really maximised their ability — Dravid, Kallis, Sangakarra, Border, Gavaskar and players who were not just supremely talented but intensely competitive — Sachin, Lara, Ponting, Warne.
+If you look at the biggest achievers, the players who top the record books, it will usually be players who really maximized their ability — Dravid, Kallis, Sangakkara, Border, Gavaskar — and players who were not just supremely talented but intensely competitive — Sachin, Lara, Ponting, Warne.

 As the quote by Uchimura in the image at the top of this post says, natural talent is overrated, it is how you approach your preparation that matters.